Sharp Bounds on Random Walk Eigenvalues via Spectral Embedding

-where the second inequality follows by \autoref{lem:normF} and the fact that each edge is counted in at most two balls, the fourth inequality follows by convexity of the function $s \mapsto 1/s^2$, and the last inequality holds by the fact that $k\geq n\muz(\delta)/2$.
+where the second inequality follows by \autoref{lem:normF} and the fact that each edge is counted in at most two balls, the fourth inequality follows by convexity of the function $s \mapsto 1/s^2$, and the last inequality holds by the fact that $m\geq n\muz(\delta)/2$.
 This completes the proof of \autoref{thm:generalgraphseig}. \end{proofof}

-As a corollary of the above theorem, we can upper-bound the average return probability of the lazy random walk (equivalently, the $\pi$-average squared $L^2$-mixing time) on every finite connected graph. \begin{corollary} For every unweighted, finite, connected graph $G$, and every integer $t\geq 1$, we have
+As a corollary of the above theorem, we can upper-bound the average return probability of lazy simple random walk on every finite connected graph.
+This can also be expressed in terms of a version of mixing, since